Advanced-Computer-Lab-2022/CacheCows/README.md

 *console.log()* is quiet used a lot for the similar intention, and it  encouraged to be used by the developer to trace errors and solve them.

+**Use of Styled Components**
+ instead of using html classes and css files for styling each page we have used styled components library that enable us to write React Components that could inherit css styling from any html , mui or even another React component style and override that style.

 # Color Reference